Profile: Aurora cinema shooting killer James Holmes

-"He had the capability to do anything he wanted academically," Timothy White, the university's chancellor, told reporters on Friday.
+"He had the capability to do anything he wanted academically," Timothy White, the university's chancellor, told reporters.

-In June 2011, Mr Holmes enrolled in the doctoral programme at the University of Colorado at Denver and moved into an apartment building near the Anschutz Medical Campus in the eastern suburb of Aurora.
+In June 2011, he enrolled in the doctoral programme at the University of Colorado at Denver and moved into an apartment building near the Anschutz Medical Campus in the eastern suburb of Aurora.

 In his application to rent the apartment, he described himself as "quiet and easy-going", according to the Denver Post.

-Gabriel Macias, another resident who works a nearby factory, said Mr Holmes was "always wearing camouflage pants and a hat".
+Gabriel Macias, another resident who works at a nearby factory, said Holmes was "always wearing camouflage pants and a hat".

 "We did not know him well because he talked to nobody.
 He was always locked up behind his door," he told the AFP news agency.

-Lab colleague Billy Kromka said he had been one of the quieter people, and had spent much of his time immersed in his computer, often participating in role-playing online games.
+Lab colleague Billy Kromka said he had been one of the quieter people, and had spent much of his time occupied with his computer, often participating in online role-playing games.

-The notebook never reached Dr Fenton, but US media reports have said it includes drawings of a violent attack.
+The notebook never reached Dr Fenton, but US media reports have said it included drawings of a violent attack.

 Prosecutors have said the doctor-patient relationship ended in June, weeks before the shooting.

-In the 60 days leading up to the cinema attack, Mr Holmes legally bought four weapons at local gun shops - an AR-15 semi-automatic rifle, two .40-calibre Glock handguns and a 12-gauge Remington shotgun.
+In the 60 days leading up to the cinema attack, he legally bought four weapons at local gun shops - an AR-15 semi-automatic rifle, two .40-calibre Glock handguns and a 12-gauge Remington shotgun.

-Chief Dan Oates of Aurora police said the accused had also purchased more than 6,000 rounds of ammunition on the internet, including 3,000 rounds for the assault rifle, 3,000 for the Glocks and 300 for the shotgun.
+Chief Dan Oates of Aurora police said he had also purchased more than 6,000 rounds of ammunition on the internet, including 3,000 rounds for the assault rifle, 3,000 for the Glocks and 300 for the shotgun.

 On 20 July, the suspect was arrested in the car park of the Aurora multiplex cinema where the shootings were carried out.

-He was said to have been in possession of several firearms, and to have surrendered without incident.
+He was in possession of several firearms, and surrendered without incident.

 Mr Holmes' hair had been dyed red in an apparent reference to the Joker, a Batman villain.